 The second part of the course focuses on subjects of soil dynamics.
 They include the study of drained and undrained response of soils under earthquake loading, concepts of critical state theory, shear strength and stiffness degradation of soils under cyclic loading.
 These topics are preliminary to the subject of geotechnical site characterization via in-situ and laboratory investigations and to the study of phenomena of ground failure like earthquake-induced soil liquefaction, lateral spreading ground and seismic instability of natural slopes.

 The course ends with an introduction to dynamic soil-structure interaction (SSI).
 After stating the problem, the notions of kinematic and inertial interaction are illustrated in association with that of dynamic impedance of a shallow foundation.
 This is used to solve SSI problems via the substructure approach.
 Finally, the pseudo-static and displacement-based methods are used for the seismic analysis and design of earth-retaining structures and foundation systems.

 The course consists of lectures and interactive tutorial sessions.
 Each subject is illustrated with examples and well-documented case histories from major earthquakes worldwide drawn from the experience of the instructor.

 Basic knowledge of geotechnical engineering and mechanics of deformable body

-- Course notes, scientific articles and other material will be provided during the course.
+- Lecture notes, scientific articles and reports will be provided throughout the course